If not, what is the best place in the world to lie on the beach while this turmoil is going on around us?

 The more remote parts of Thailand were much more affordable on a tight budget.
 I lived off about $17 USD per day for food and accommodation at a guest house in Nong Khai, a sleepy border town to Laos situated along side the Mekong River.

 So to answer your question - can you live on a guest house on the beach for less than $20 USD a day?
 Probably not.
 However if you rented an apartment off the beach long-term and ate and shopped at the local markets - yes. about 8 years ago

 Miah Oren a travel writer for the Examiner (Dallas, Texas) has written her last 2 articles about beaches in Southeast Asia

 http://tinyurl.com/om842c - Relax at a beach in Thailand or Cambodia?

 http://tinyurl.com/prxjzf - A beach for the whole family

-As she says, 'it is the perfect place to do nothing' almost 8 years ago
+As she says, 'it is the perfect place to do nothing' about 8 years ago

 Im struggling to see any signs of this so called 'economic crisis' here in Tasmania.
 Though its hardly beach weather.